"The secret to success is to work harder than everyone else when you're young, save your money, and then take massive risks."

 "The key to networking is to stop networking.
 Be generous, help people, and make friends instead."

-This sounds humble, but it's actually sophisticated Type 3 strategy.
-By framing relationship-building as generosity rather than calculation, he maintains the image of authenticity while still building a power network.
+This sounds humble, but it's a sophisticated reframe.
+By calling relationship-building "generosity" rather than calculation, he maintains the image of authenticity while still building a power network.
+The advice is genuine — and it also happens to be excellent brand management.

 The Workaholic's Justification